What is the purpose of this simulator?

 - The values are good estimates, but check manufacturers data for more specific values.

 If you want suggestions to try… re-load the page to get default mid-range values.
-Now observe the resulting water temperatures that we would see in real life.
+The water temperatures you see will be what would happen in real life.

 Now try changing any one of the above and see what happens to the temperatures.